Dr Katherine Hubbard

-Introduction to Research MethodsPsychology of Criminal BehaviourFamilies and SocietySociology of Gender
+Introduction to Research Methods; Psychology of Criminal Behaviour; Gender; and Dimensions of Social Change.

 Hubbard, K. (2017).
-Queer Signs: The women of the British Projective Test Movement.
-Journal of the History of the Behavioural Sciences, 53, 265-285.
+Queer Signs: The women of the British projective test movement.
+Journal of the history of the Behavioural Sciences, 53(2), 265-285.

 Hubbard, K. & Hegarty, P. (2016).
 Blots and all: A history of the Rorschach Ink Blot test in Britain.
-Journal of the History of the Behavioral Sciences, 52(2), 146-166.
+Journal of the History of the Behavioural Sciences, 52(2), 146-166.

 Hubbard, K. & de Visser, R. (2015).
 Not just bi the bi: The relationship between essentialist beliefs and attitudes about bisexuality.
 Psychology and Sexuality, 6(3), 258-274.

 Hubbard, K. & Hegarty, P. (2014) Why is the History of Heterosexuality Essential?
 Beliefs about the History of Sexuality and Their Relationship to Sexual Prejudice.
-Journal of homosexuality, 61, 471-490.
+Journal of Homosexuality, 61, 471-490.

 Hegarty, P., Bartos, S., & Hubbard, K. (2015).
 The History of Theory in Social Psychology.
 In Wright, J. D (Eds.)
 International Encyclopedia of the Social and Behavioral Sciences.
 Elsevier.

 Hegarty, P., Hubbard, K., & Nyatanga, L., (2015).
-Innovative Approaches to Teaching CHIP: An Introduction to the Special Issue.
+Innovative Approaches to Teaching CHIP: An Introduction [to the Special Issue edited by the authors].
 History and Philosophy of Psychology, 16(1), 1-3.

-Hubbard, K. (in press).
+Hubbard, K. (2016).
 Review of Phellas, C. (2012).
 Researching non- heterosexual sexualities.
 Surrey: Ashgate Publishing Limited.
-Psychology of Sexualities Review.
+Psychology of Sexualities Review, 7(1), 114-118.

-Hubbard, K. (in press).
+Hubbard, K. (2016).
 Review of Lepore, J. (2014).
 The Secret History of Wonder Woman.
 New York: Alfred A. Knopf.
-Feminism & Psycholgoy.
+Feminism & Psychology, 7(11), 114-118.